 Importance of Tangible Asset Valuation

-- Helps to determine if the company is overvalued or undervalued by comparing value of net tangible asset per share to current share price of the company.
+- Helps to determine if the company (generally having high tangible assets) is overvalued or undervalued by comparing value of net tangible asset per share to current share price of the company.

 - Tangible assets can form a measure of liquidity as the company with high net tangible asset value has low risk in terms of liquidity.
-Therefore, tangible assets serves as collateral to get short term and long term credit.
+Therefore, tangible assets serve as collateral to get short term and long-term credit.

 - Helps companies to access the capital requirements for replacement or maintenance of existing tangible assets and investment for future growth.